Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Results of experimental measurements and discussion

-The energy dependence of measured polarizations shows that the electronic orientation of the excited He atom changes at nearly 3 keV.
-One can suppose that because of the mentioned strong correlation between the channels of excitation of the He and N$^{+}$ the electronic orientation of the excited nitrogen ion would also change.
-This implies that the effect of molecular axis orientation with respect to the incident ion beam also changes as energy increases.
+The energy dependence of the measured polarizations showed that the electronic orientation of the excited He atom changed at nearly 3 keV.
+It can be assumed that, because of the strong correlation between the excitation channels of He and N$^{+},$ the electronic orientation of the excited nitrogen ion would also change.
+This implies that the effect of the molecular axis orientation with respect to the incident ion beam also changes as the energy increases.